TehGM/Discord.Net-Helper/README.md

 ### Command
 Command processor is the heart of my command processing system - is effectively an instance of a command.
 It is designed to take a message, and run series of checks to determine if assigned callback should be executed.
 [ICommandProcessor](https://github.com/TehGM/DiscordNetHelper/blob/master/DiscordNetHelper/CommandsProcessing/ICommandProcessor.cs)'s `ProcessAsync` method is used together with handler's Commands stack - if it returns true, the next commands in the stack will not be checked.

-This library comes with a default [RegexUserCommand](https://github.com/TehGM/DiscordNetHelper/blob/master/DiscordNetHelper/CommandsProcessing/RegexUserCommand.cs) command processor, which is designed to use ICommandVerificator and RegEx to validate the command.
+This library comes with a default [RegexUserCommand](https://github.com/TehGM/DiscordNetHelper/blob/master/DiscordNetHelper/CommandsProcessing/RegexUserCommand.cs) command processor, which is designed to use ICommandVerifier and RegEx to validate the command.

 [RegexUserCommand](https://github.com/TehGM/DiscordNetHelper/blob/master/DiscordNetHelper/CommandsProcessing/RegexUserCommand.cs) invokes the provided method, inserting message context and Regex Match as params.
 Match can be used to easily retrieve groups from regex pattern.